Organic-Intelligence/SharedNotes/README.md

 # SharedNotes
-A Place where people can collaborate and take Notes together :)
+A Place where people can collaborate and take Notes together :smiley: